-For 30 years, Operation Smile has mobilized a world of generous hearts to heal children's smiles and transform lives across the globe.
+For over 30 years, Operation Smile has mobilized a world of generous hearts to heal children's smiles and transform lives across the globe.
 To learn more about Operation Smile and how you can join their effort, visit operationsmile.org.

 Every three minutes a child is born with a facial deformity like a cleft lip or a cleft palate.
 Without proper surgery, these children are unable to eat, speak, socialize or even smile.
 And nowhere does this problem go untreated more than in developing countries.